iafrohack/python-rest/README.md

-# Sample highly-decouple Python Rest API project
+# Sample highly-decoupled Python Rest API project

 DISCLAIMER: This is an attempt to setup a highly decoupled project in Python.
 As such, this can be found opinionated,